 trigeminal neuralgia refractory to medical management

-Stereotactic radiosurgery (e.g., gamma, high-energy photons in a LINAC unit) for the treatment of other central nervous system lesions and disorders, including but not limited to, the following: epilepsy, headaches, essential tremors, Parkinson's (e.g., tremor, rigidity), and neuro-psychological conditions is considered investigational.
+Stereotactic radiosurgery (e.g., gamma, high-energy photons in a LINAC unit) for the treatment of other central nervous system lesions and disorders, including but not limited to, the following: epilepsy, headaches, essential tremor, Parkinson's (e.g., tremor, rigidity), neuro-psychological conditions is considered investigational.